josephlow5/DxB-Impressive/README.md

 2. Voice Channel Activity Moderation - Kick, warn when people mute or deafen.
 Send someone in to cheers while someone starts Go Live.

-3. Chatbot - Feeling lonely no one is having conversation with you, we have some 'REAL HUMAN' staff to chat with you.
+3. Chatbot - Feeling lonely no one is having conversation with you?
+Not to worry, we have some 'REAL HUMAN' staff to chat with you.

 4. Slash Command Setup - Nothing to describe.